Holistic Coach and Consultant

 The only constant is change.
 Believing I would only leave Vermont feet first—I was living close to nature, had a fulfilling life as a rural physician—I had finally found a fulfilling home.

-Instead, I almost did leave Vermont feet first last August when I went to Dartmouth with a heart event that was the final demise of my former life.
+Instead, I almost did leave Vermont feet first the summer of 2016 when I went to Dartmouth with a heart event that was the final demise of my former life.

 The power of our thoughts!
 That phrase I used, feet first—and there I was riding in an ambulance, not at all upright.